 Why shouldn’t we punish people who commit crimes?

 We do.
 We lock them away and deprive them of their mobility.
-In Canada, we lock people up as punishment not for punishement.
-However, punishement alone does not work.
+In Canada, we lock people up as punishment not for punishment.
+However, punishment alone does not work.
 It neither teaches important life skills so once released better choices can be made and it does not deter crime.
-There is no evidence that fear of incarceration keeps people from commiting crimes.
-If they have no other alterantive, they will risk getting caught.
+There is no evidence that fear of incarceration keeps people from committing crimes.
+If they have no other alternative, they will risk getting caught.

 What about capital punishment: why shouldn’t we execute people who kill other people?